jessoliva/biz-managiz/README.md

 - Ability to edit additional information for the animals, shelters, cities in the database
 - Ability to add city after 'Add Shelter' selection in case city location of the shelter is not in the database
 - Ability to add shelter after 'Add Animal' selection in case shelter location of the animal is not in the database
+- Refactor code and implement DRY in additional areas

 ## 🛠️&nbsp; Installation